• Skip to primary navigation

 • 2

 We took a classic bread pudding and put a lighter spin on it by sweetening it with just a little honey, using brown seeded bread and then we added some dark chocolate chunks.
 Because, why not!
-This Chocolate Bread Pudding is total comfort food.
+This Chocolate Bread Pudding is total comfort food but a little lighter.

-Chocolate Bread Pudding on a white plate next to a serving spoon and a towel
+Bread pudding on a white plate next to a serving spoon and a towel.

 Jump to: